-District 161 has determined that student calculators will be required in all mathematics classes serving children in grades two through eight.
+District 161 has determined that student calculators will be required in all mathematics classes serving children in grades 2 through 8.
 The description of the type of calculator needed will be listed each year in the Student Supply List.

-CELLULAR DEVICE/PAGERS USE (Reference Board Policy 7:190)
+CELLULAR DEVICES (Reference Board Policy 7:190)

-The using or possessing of an electronic paging device, cellular telephone, tablet computers, video recording device, personal digital assistant (PDA), smartwatch, or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules is prohibited.
-Unless otherwise banned under this policy or by the Principal, all electronic devices must be powered off and stored in student's backpack during the regular school day unless: (a) the supervising teacher grants permission; (b) use of the device is provided in a student's IEP; or (c) it is needed in an emergency that threatens the safety of students, staff, or other individuals.
+The using or possessing of an electronic device, cellular telephone, tablet computers, video recording device, smartwatch and other Bluetooth-compatible devices or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules is prohibited.
+Headphones, Airpods, and other Bluetooth listening devices should be used only when directed/approved by a staff member.
+These should not be used during the school day.
+Unless otherwise banned under this policy or by the Principal, all electronic devices must be powered off and stored in student's backpack during the regular school day unless: (a) the supervising teacher grants permission; (b) use of the device is provided in a student's IEP/504 Plans; or (c) it is needed in an emergency that threatens the safety of students, staff, or other individuals.
 The District does not assume responsibility for lost, stolen, or broken cell phones.
-Failure to adhere to the district's policy will subject the student to disciplinary consequences
+Failure to adhere to the district's policy will subject the student to disciplinary consequences.
+Cellular device policies apply to the use and possession of cellular devices while on standard field trips as these are considered an extension to the school day.